-Facebook Inc.’s success as the biggest online social media business is based on effectively addressing the 10 strategic decision areas of operations management (OM).
-Each of these areas addresses operational concerns to maximize productivity and overall efficiency of the organization.
-Facebook’s human resources and facilities are developed to ensure that operations management is always effective in achieving the strategic objectives for these 10 decisions.
+Facebook Inc.’s success as one of the biggest online social media businesses is based on effectively addressing the 10 strategic decision areas of operations management (OM).
+Each of these areas pertains to operational concerns to maximize the productivity and overall efficiency of the corporation.
+In this business analysis case of Facebook, human resources and facilities are developed to ensure that operations management is effective in achieving the strategic objectives for these 10 OM decisions.
+For example, jobs are designed with consideration for optimizing work efficiency along with the effectiveness of Facebook’s organizational structure.
 With a growing number of users worldwide, the company must support its social networking website and mobile apps with best practices in operations management.
-Through continuous improvement, Facebook can ensure that it meets its objectives for the 10 strategic decision areas of operations management.
+Through continuous improvement, the company ensures that it meets its objectives for the 10 strategic decision areas of operations management.
+Such a business condition facilitates strategic management success in optimizing Facebook Inc.’s operations, productivity, and corresponding financial performance.

 Operations management (OM) at Facebook Inc. is developed and maintained based on the company’s strategies and objectives for efficiency and continuous improvement in all business areas.
-Facebook satisfies the 10 strategic decisions for maximum productivity of its social media operations.
+The company satisfies the 10 strategic decisions for maximum productivity of its social media operations.
+The consequences of this OM situation include competence in dealing with the competitive effects of firms like Google LLC (parent company of YouTube LLC), Amazon.com Inc., Twitter Inc., and Snap Inc. (Snapchat).

 Facebook Inc.’s Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
 Part of Facebook’s design strategy is to continuously innovate its products.
 In this decision area, the objective is to achieve a product design that aligns with business goals through operations management streamlining.
-In the case of Facebook Inc., continuous innovation of the social media network and mobile apps, along with new product development, is seen as a strategic approach to ensure the company’s competitiveness in the long term.
+In this case, continuous innovation of the social media network and mobile apps, along with new product development, is seen as a strategic approach to ensure the company’s competitiveness in the long term.
+Facebook’s marketing mix or 4P is partially based on the outputs involving this OM area.
+The company develops its marketing strategies to accommodate the design of services offered to target customers.

 2. Quality Management.
 Operations management focuses on meeting customers’ quality requirements in this strategic decision area.
-Facebook does so through suitable human resource policies.
-For example, the company uses small teams to rapidly innovate and continually improve the quality of the social networking website and related services.
-In addition, Facebook Inc. collects feedback from users to address issues based on user experience.
+Facebook meets such requirements through suitable human resource policies.
+For example, the company uses small teams to rapidly innovate and continually improve the quality of the multinational social network and related services.
+In addition, the company collects feedback from users to address issues based on user experience.
+These operations management efforts facilitate the fulfillment of Facebook Inc.’s vision and mission statements.
+For instance, high quality of social media services leads to better global communication that attracts online users.
+In turn, a larger user base satisfies market penetration, which is among the approaches included in Facebook Inc.’s generic competitive strategy and intensive growth strategies.

 3. Process and Capacity Design.
 Considering its online nature, Facebook Inc. addresses this strategic decision area through automation.
-Operations managers are concerned about the processes and resources needed for adequate production of social media services for users and advertisers.
-In Facebook’s operations management, online technologies are used, alongside an innovative approach to human resource management.
-For example, iteration of product improvement and innovation is supported through online technologies that facilitate efficient dissemination of data among work teams in Facebook’s facilities.
+Operations managers are concerned about the processes and resources needed for adequate social media service capacity for users and advertisers.
+In Facebook’s operations management, online technologies are used alongside an innovative approach to human resource management.
+For example, iteration of product improvement and innovation is supported through online technologies that facilitate efficient dissemination of data among work teams in the company’s facilities.
+The competencies identified in the SWOT analysis of Facebook Inc. are supported and enhanced through effectiveness in maintaining processes and capacities that suit the specific needs of the social media and digital advertising business.

 4. Location Strategy.
 The operations management objective in this strategic decision area is to optimize nearness to resources and markets.
 In the case of Facebook Inc., nearness to markets is not an issue because the company’s social media services are accessible around the world through the Internet.
 However, the firm is concerned about nearness to resources.
 Facebook’s approach is to keep its operations near the best talent pools.
 For example, the company’s headquarters are located in Silicon Valley, which provides access to the area’s high quality talent suitable for computing technology businesses.
 Also, Facebook maintains most of its overseas offices in urban centers for ease of access to the labor market.